-COM 334 Journalism Workshop
+COM 334 Journalism Workshop Three credit hours

 Students will gain practical experience working as a team to produce the campus newspaper.
 Skills in writing, editing, photography, layout, design and public relations will be employed by students.
 The course may be repeated once if space permits.
 Prerequisites: Permission of instructor.